manuvarkey/GElectrical/docs/features.md

   - Checks whether the short circuit current rating specified for breakers are less than the available fault current at the breaker downstream node.
 * - 2
   - Breaker coordination with upstream
-  - Checks whether breakers/ fuses co-ordinates fully with the upstream breakers/ fuses.
+  - Checks whether breakers/ fuses co-ordinate fully with the upstream breakers/ fuses.
 This is considered satisfied if the breaker operating curve of the downstream device is fully lying below the breaker operating curve of the upstream device.
 ```

 ### Rules for Loads